Laws Regarding Dead Bodies You Need to Know

 2. Holding the Body as Security Deposit

 Funeral costs can be expensive and some families do not have the financial capacity to pay it on the spot.
-To make sure they get paid, some undertakers hold the body as a security deposit.
+To make sure they get paid, some undertakers and funeral homes hold the body as a security deposit.

 This practice is illegal.
-Undertakers are not allowed to retain a dead body as a security deposit for unpaid funeral expenses.
+Funeral homes are not allowed to retain a dead body as a security deposit for unpaid funeral expenses.
 In particular, they cannot keep it under the condition that it will be released only when payment is made.

 3. Regulations on Autopsies